-AutoCAD is the most used computer program for people who need to create 2D and 3D drawings and diagrams, especially in industries such as architecture, interior design and engineering.
-Being that it is the industry standard, it is also quite an expensive program to own.
+AutoCAD is the most used computer program for people who need to create 2D and 3D drawings and diagrams, especially in industries such as architecture, interior design, and engineering.
+Since AutoCAD is the industry standard, it is also quite an expensive program to own.
 If you are looking to get into AutoCAD and this type of design work, but you are not yet certain if it is for you, there are some free AutoCAD alternatives that you can try.

-This is an application that will allow you to draft two dimensions objects.
-It’s a great tool for all types of technical drawings, works for Windows, Mac OS X and many Linux and Unix Systems, and of course, it is completely free.
+This is an application that will allow you to draft two-dimension objects.
+It’s a great tool for all types of technical drawings.
+It works on Windows, macOS, and many Linux and Unix Systems, and of course, it is completely free.
 QCad is very convenient for beginners due to its easy to use interface.
 It offers over 40 construction and 20 modification tools as well as entity selection tools and 35 CAD fonts.

 One of the more popular choices for 3D work.
 It allows shifting from 2D to 3D with ease.
 It is a very fast and flexible alternative to AutoCAD with many options included that AutoCAD is known for having.
 With Creo Elements you can create and edit your designs in real-time.
 It is a great product for the ones using the ‘direct modeling’ approach to 3D CAD.
 The program is available in free and paid versions.

-A cross-platform and open source solid modeling system that has a bunch of different features to offer, including interactive geometry editing, image and signal-processing tools and large libraries for making tons of different types of geometric representations.
+A cross-platform and open source solid modeling system that has a bunch of different features to offer, including interactive geometry editing, image and signal-processing tools, and large libraries for making tons of different types of geometric representations.
 On top of that, it also has a system performance analysis benchmark suite.

 This free software offers many features, including an integrated 3D-OpenGL viewer, a program interpreter for geometry and NC commands in 3D, an integrated NC processor, and a programming interface for RemoteControl. gCAD3D is compatible with Windows (32-bit) and Linux (64 and 32-bit) devices.
 The website is a little sparse and confusing, but the freeware is not.

 A 3D modeling application that allows you to create complex compound 3D shapes.
 It is touted for being one of the most functional free AutoCAD alternatives out there when it comes to 3D modeling.
 The main features are Boolean and MeshGroup.
 The Boolean feature serves for cutting and intersecting shapes, whereas MeshGroup is a module for grouping elements.